akiirui/mpv-handler/README.md

 Because `youtube-dl` is supported too many sites , I cannot add all of these sites to `@match` at onetime.

-If you need support for some sites , welcome to PR.
+If you need support for some sites, welcome to PR or create a [Issues](https://github.com/akiirui/play-with-mpv-handler/issues/new).

 Of course, `youtube-dl` [supported sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html) only.

 ## GitHub